Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic

-\textit{Kink Instability and Threshold for 3D Effects.---} Figure \ref{fig1}(a) shows volume rendering of the magnitude of current density of flux ropes at $\Omega_{ci}t=100$ in a simulation with $L_x \times L_y \times L_z =150 \times 12.5 \times 62.5d_i^3$ \footnote{The rendering has used a lower limit of $|J|$ to filter the upstream contents and emphasize the central regions of flux ropes to better visualize their motions.}.
-The flux ropes undergo $m=1$ kink instability and its nonlinear evolution tears up the flux surfaces (see also the supplemental movie).
-For comparison, flux ropes in the simulation with $L_y = 6.25 d_i$ (same $L_x$ and $L_z$) do not have such dynamics (Figure \ref{fig1}(b) \footnote{Note that the domain in Figure \ref{fig1}(b) has been replicated in the $y$ direction as it is periodic to better compare with Figure \ref{fig1}(a).}), although high harmonic kink modes may develop.
-Figure \ref{fig1}(c) and (d) show the $y$-averaged energetic electron density ($1.2 < \varepsilon/m_iV_A^2 < 2.4$) of these two simulations, overplotted with Poincar\'e-type plots from magnetic field lines.
+\textit{Kink Instability and Threshold for 3D Effects.---} Figure \ref{fig1}(a) shows the current density of flux-ropes at $\Omega_{ci}t=100$ in a simulation with $L_x \times L_y \times L_z =150 \times 12.5 \times 62.5d_i^3$ \footnote{The rendering has used a lower limit of $|J|$ to filter the upstream contents and emphasize the central regions of flux-ropes to better visualize their motions.}.
+The flux-ropes undergo $m=1$ kink instability and its nonlinear evolution tears up the flux surfaces (see also the supplemental movie).
+For comparison, flux-ropes in the simulation with $L_y = 6.25 d_i$ (same $L_x$ and $L_z$) do not have such dynamics (Figure \ref{fig1}(b) \footnote{The domain in Figure \ref{fig1}(b) has been replicated in $y$ as it is periodic, to better compare with Figure \ref{fig1}(a).}), although high-harmonic kink modes may develop.
+Figure \ref{fig1}(c) and (d) show the $y$-averaged energetic electron density ($1.2 < \varepsilon/m_iV_A^2 < 2.4$) of these two simulations, overplotted with Poincar\'e-type plots of magnetic field lines.
 Figure \ref{fig1}(c) shows that the kink instability drives strong field-line chaos mixing up different flux surfaces while Figure \ref{fig1}(d), in contrast, is nearly laminar.

-The transition into the field-line chaos takes place when $L_y$ reached a threshold $L_{th}$, controlled by the criterion of $m=1$ kink disruption, namely the safety factor at the edge of flux ropes $q_c =\pi b_gD/L_{th} \sim 1$ \citep{Oz2011}, where $D$ is the diameter of the flux rope.
-Closer examination finds $D\sim 15d_i$ and $L_{th} \sim 9.5d_i$, placing the $L_y=12.5d_i$ case above the threshold and the other one below it, consistent with the observed dynamics.
-In Supplemental Material, we systematically verified this threshold and field-line chaos driven by the kink instability in the low-guide-field regime ($b_g<0.5$) \footnote{in contrast to the overlapping oblique tearing modes in the strong guide field regime~\cite{Daughton2011}}.
+The transition into the { strong} field-line chaos occurs when $L_y$ reached a threshold $L_{th}$, controlled by the criterion of $m=1$ kink disruption, namely the safety factor at the edge of flux-ropes $q_c =\pi b_gD/L_{th} \sim 1$ \citep{Oz2011}, where $D$ is the flux-rope diameter.
+Closer examination finds $D\sim 15d_i$ and $L_{th} \sim 9.5d_i$, placing the $L_y=12.5d_i$ case above the threshold and the other one below it, consistent with the observed dynamics. {{This is in contrast to the earlier considered overlapping oblique tearing modes in the strong-guide-field regime~\cite{Bowers2007,Daughton2011,Liu2013prl}}}.
+In Supplemental Material, we systematically verified this threshold and field-line chaos driven by the kink instability in the low-guide-field regime ($b_g<0.5$).